simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 27-Dec 29 2024
+Solar Radiation Storm Forecast for Dec 28-Dec 30 2024

-              Dec 27  Dec 28  Dec 29
+              Dec 28  Dec 29  Dec 30
-S1 or greater   10%     10%     10%
+S1 or greater   10%     10%     15%

-Rationale: There is a slight chance for S1 (Minor) radiation storms are expected 27-29 Dec.
+Rationale: A slight chance for an S1 (Minor) solar radiation storm event will persist through 30 Dec given the current total disk potential.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Dec 26 2024 0315 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Dec 27 2024 2035 UTC.

-Radio Blackout Forecast for Dec 27-Dec 29 2024
+Radio Blackout Forecast for Dec 28-Dec 30 2024

-              Dec 27        Dec 28        Dec 29
+              Dec 28        Dec 29        Dec 30
-R1-R2           75%           75%           75%
+R1-R2           70%           70%           75%
-R3 or greater   10%           10%           10%
+R3 or greater   20%           20%           25%

-Rationale: R1-R2 (Minor-Moderate) radio blackout conditions are expected 27-29 Dec due to multiple complex active regions on the disk.
+Rationale: R1-2 (Minor-Moderate) radio blackouts are likely, with a slight chance for an isolated R3 (Strong) event, through 29 Dec.
+R1-2 (Minor-Moderate) radio blackouts are expected, with a chance for an isolated R3 (Strong) event, on 30 Dec as a complex of regions approaches the western limb.

 ```